Women's and Gender Studies Certificate

 Email: crio@towson.edu

-Students already enrolled in a master’s degree program, other than Women’s and Gender Studies, or those who wish to enhance their skills and understanding of specialized arena in Women’s and Gender Studies may elect to pursue the Certificate in Women’s and Gender Studies.
+Students already enrolled in a master’s degree program, other than Women’s and Gender Studies, or those who wish to enhance their skills and understanding of a specialized arena in Women’s and Gender Studies may elect to pursue the Certificate in Women’s and Gender Studies.
+The program is designed to be completed in two semesters of study.

 Advising